substrate-developer-hub/newsletter/draft/2023-06-substrate-newsletter.md

 **Summary**

 This code change allows for inspection of the track a submission origin is being made for, and updates all type bounders in Substrate to support the `EnsureOriginWithArg` trait as well as the `EnsureOrigin` trait.
 A macro is introduced to allow `EnsureOrigin` implementors to support `EnsureOriginWithArg`.
-If using Referenda pallet and encountering a build error around `SubmitOrigin`, wrap the type with `frame_support::AsEnsureOriginWithArg` to get an `EnsureOriginWithArg` implementation.
+If using the Referenda pallet and encountering a build error around `SubmitOrigin`, wrap the type with `frame_support::AsEnsureOriginWithArg` to get an `EnsureOriginWithArg` implementation.

 ---